-Draft Workpaper Posted .
+Notes Posted .

-Simply put.
-Ancient DNA fills in the human past with data rather than inference.
-This is the perspective I hope to keep to tell the story of the world trail traveled through the ages by my deep genetic ancestors using biogeographical based DNA haplogroups.
+Thus, Ancient DNA fills in the human past with data rather than inference.
+This is the perspective I follow to tell the story of the world trail traveled through the ages by my deep genetic ancestors.
+I do this by using biogeographical based DNA in the form of haplogroups.

-In revealing patterns of such human migration, the Human Genome Project reached out to indigenous populations who kept the link to the geography of their ancient historical past and concluded: "Your haplogroup is your branch on the human family tree.
+In revealing patterns of human migration, the Human Genome Project reached out to indigenous populations who kept the link to the geography of their ancient historical past and concluded: "Your haplogroup is your branch on the human family tree.
 All people alive today belong to distinct haplogroups ...
 People belonging to the same haplogroup can trace their descent to a common ancestor and even a specific place where that ancestor may have lived."

 That said, haplogroups serve a variety of purposes, such as scientists correlating haplogroups with a broad spectrum of common diseases.